 Most swimmers with personal medication tuck it up the sleeve of their wetsuit.
 If this doesn’t cover your needs and you want to use a tow float for the purpose please contact the event manager.

 Our events are run, on the land, by a small army of volunteers.
-If you or your supporters would like to join the #OSSteam for the day or the weekend, please read this Bantham Swoosh volunteering factsheet and email email@example.com.
-Volunteer team members get a discount on their swim entry; access to early-bird tickets in future years, and make this swim possible for others.
+If you or your supporters would like to join the #OSSteam for the day or the weekend, please read this Bantham Swoosh volunteering factsheet.
+Volunteer team members get a discount on a future swim entry; access to early-bird tickets in future years, and make this swim possible for others.

 Aveton Gifford community outdoor pool is a beneficiary of the swim.
 It’s an open air pool in the village where the swim starts.
 It’s attached to the school, and used for primary school swim lessons as well as open for village use.
 It’s a wonderful facility that now needs to be self-supporting and we are delighted to be supporting it.
 There will be charity swim places available for swimmers willing to fundraise for the pool – please email the event manager if you think you can help at firstname.lastname@example.org